 The source of recycled asphalt pavement (RAP) shall only be from highways, roadways, runways, parking lots and shall not be from a contaminated site such as a superfund site or Model Toxic Control Act (MTCA) site.
 The asphalt plant operator shall provide semiannual reports to the county documenting the source of all recycled asphalt pavement brought to the production site.

 Staff Response: This standard is met.
-The RAP proposed to supply this application is purported to originate on site.
+The RAP proposed to supply this application will be imported from paving projects throughout the region.
+Lakeside has stated in its SUP Application Project Description that it has a policy prohibiting acceptance and import of RAP from industrial or commercial hazardous material storage sites or sites undergoing cleanup action.
 The site is currently subject to review every 5-years to maintain required operational permit.
 Staff asks that applicant speak to this requirement for a more comprehensive description of how this is met.

 Asphalt plants shall comply with the requirements and best management practices of the Thurston County Drainage Design and Erosion Control Manual, as amended.